scouten/ericscouten.travel/content/2017/12-27+caribbean/04-05-to-aruba/index.md

 +++
-title = "Days 4 and 5: To Aruba"
+title = "Caribbean Days 4 and 5: To Aruba"
 date = 2017-12-30T16:05:22-04:00

 [taxonomies]